Bob Lacey (American football)

-Robert Reavil Lacey (March 30, 1942 – February 15, 1997) was an American professional football wide receiver who played one season with the Minnesota Vikings of the National Football League (NFL).
-He played college football at North Carolina and was drafted by the Vikings in the sixth round of the 1964 NFL draft and the New York Jets in the 11th round of the 1964 AFL draft.
+Robert Reavil Lacey (March 30, 1942 – February 15, 1997) was an American professional football player who was a wide receiver one season with the Minnesota Vikings of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was selected by the Vikings in the sixth round of the 1964 NFL draft and the New York Jets in the 11th round of the 1964 AFL draft.
 He was also a member of the Brooklyn Dodgers of the Continental Football League (COFL).

 Early life

 Robert Reavil Lacey was born on March 30, 1942, in Port Chester, New York.
 He attended Trinity-Pawling School in Pawling, New York.

 College career

-Lacey was a member of the North Carolina Tar Heels of the University of North Carolina from 1960 to 1963 and a three-year letterman from 1961 to 1963.
+Lacey was a member of the North Carolina Tar Heels of the University of North Carolina at Chapel Hill from 1960 to 1963 and a three-year letterman from 1961 to 1963.
 He caught ten passes for 161 yards in 1962.
 He totaled 44 receptions for 668 yards and five touchdowns in 1962, earning Associated Press (AP) and United Press International (UPI) first-team All-Atlantic Coast Conference (ACC) honors.
 His receiving yards and receiving touchdowns led the ACC that season.
 As a senior in 1963, Lacey caught 48 passes for 533 yards and one touchdown, garnering AP and UPI first-team All-ACC recognition for the second consecutive season.
 He also led the ACC in receptions that year.